SCAI Early Career Research Grant Recipients | SCAI

 Use of Calcium Modification for Coronary Lesions: National Trends, Hospital Variation, and Disparities

-Neel Butala, MD
+Neel Butala, MD, MBA

 University of Colorado Anschutz School of Medicine, Aurora, CO